jazzbits/fullerene/README.md

 # Fullerene Magic Sum Configurations

-This repository  developed as part of my research on vertex-integer assignments in carbon fullerenes.
+This repository  developed as part of my research on vertex integer assignments in carbon fullerenes.
 The goal is to discover configurations that produce a uniform “magic sum” across all faces, with implications for material engineering and structural analysis.